 Marketing your social enterprise

 A common problem for social enterprises is to believe that their business, because it’s focused on the common good, will sell itself.
 Unfortunately, the old rules of marketing still hold sway; your product or service will still have to stand up against the competition and your focus must be on targeting the right customers with the right message, which might not necessarily be one around the social benefit of what you do.
-Here’s an example of a couple of businesses who, as explained at the Social Enterprise World Forum, learned that to first sell the cause, you must first sell the product.
+Here’s an example of a couple of businesses who, as explained at the Social Enterprise World Forum (external link), learned that to first sell the cause, you must first sell the product.

 What different risks do I face as a social entrepreneur?